videolan/x265/doc/reST/cli.rst

 	any given frame (ensuring a max QP).
 This is dangerous when CRF is used in combination with VBV as it may result in buffer underruns.
 	Default disabled

+.. option:: --min-crf <0..51.0>

+        Specify an lower limit to the rate factor which may be assigned to any given frame (ensuring a min QP).
+This is dangerous when CRF is used in combination with VBV as it may result in buffer underruns.
+        Default disabled

 .. option:: --vbv-bufsize <integer>